BoChen-Ye/BoChen-Ye.github.io/_pages/about.md

 	- Develope high-level model in **Simulink** and test the channel model with parasitic parameter.
 	- Develop and verify an IP module implementing the new communication protocol using **SystemVerilog**.
 	- Use **Cadence Xcelium** to simulate, **Cadence SimVision** to see the wave, **Cadence Conformal Lint** to lint and **DesignSync** to verision control.
-	- Build a prototype demonstrator with FPGA(s).
+	- Build a prototype demonstrator with 2 FPGAs.

 ## 2023.11 - 2024.06, Linear Capital, China (remote)
 - **Oversea VC Intern**